 Rock Climbing Helmet

 Helmets are built to protect the climber from falling rock, ice, or from impact during a fall.
 Rock climbing helmets should comply with standards and be approved and documented by a certification of compliance.
-See more at these links.

 The outer shell of rock climbing helmets are commonly made from these types of materials: Polycarbonate shell, hard plastic, polyethylene, polycarbonate or fiberglass.
 The inner shell is made for fitting comfort and distributing impact force.
 The inner shell is usually a foam liner or harness system.

 - Plastic. climbing helmets are lightweight and strong and make good choices for caving, rock climbing and rappelling.
 This type of helmet is lighter than the fiberglass or polycarbonate composite helmets.

 - Fiberglass and polycarbonate composite.
 Climbing helmets absorb the shock energy by breaking.
 The outer shell of the composite helmet absorbs the energy.
 Plastic and nylon helmets transfer the shock to the inner cradle harness.
 This type of helmet has a useful life about twice as long as the plastic helmet.
 Helmets made from fiberglass or polycarbonate are good choices for ice climbing.

 Adjustability: Helmets for climbing should fit tight but not uncomfortably tight.
 There should be no gap between the head and inner suspension.
 The padding should press firmly and uniformly in pressure all the way around the head.
 The chin strap should be adjustable and circumference harness system.

 Ventilation: The holes for ventilation on climbing helmets are small to limit rocks and dirt from getting inside.
 Many helmets provide option for plugging top side vents during cold weather.
 Some vent on the side using small holes or side ports.